globallyunique/beyond-data-mesh/beyond-data-mesh.md

 - Has complex rules, data, and processes and if the work of specification is dominated by business considerations rather than technical details
 - Is repeated frequently by different SMEs in the domain

-This level of work justify the extra implementation effort for a full DSL.
+This level of work justifies the extra implementation effort for a full DSL.
 That work could be inside a single domain or across a closely related set of domains.
-When considering the boundary of the language you must not get trapped into thinking that a domain is a simple flat structure.
-Domains are also almost always a hierarchy of domains containing sub-domains.
+When considering the boundary of the language don't get trapped into thinking that a domain is a simple flat structure.
+Domains are almost always a hierarchy of domains containing sub-domains.
 Modeling the data mesh nodes and the languages they use needs to consider what level in the hierarchy of domains is the right place to establish the boundary to best serve the business needs.

-Examples of applying this rule for deciding a full DSL is justified:
+Examples of applying this rule for deciding if a full DSL is justified:
 - The above examples of of specifying and automating the execution of the data collection and processing of a Clinical Trial justifies a full DSL because every trial is unique, the specification is dominated by the combination of how the science drives the technical details, and many trials are run in a year.
 - Specifying the tax rules for a country.
 The rules are complex, they change across each year so must be re-specified, and the specification is dominated by a mix of business and human complexity.
 - Specifying the data products, analytics, metrics, and BI reports for a financial product.
 If the specification changes for every customer in complex ways and lots of new customers are setup regularly.